bigrainlin/data-eng-final-project/Project/README.md

 # Problem

-This is a simple project which takes data from the GitHub Archive and transforms it in order to visualize the top GitHub contributors as well as the amount of commits per day.
+This is a simple project which takes data about Covid-19 cases from Google public datasets and transforms it in order to visualize the trending by country.

 # Dataset

-The chosen dataset for this project is the [GitHub Archive](https://www.gharchive.org/).
-The dataset contains every single public event made by GitHub users, from basic repo activity such as commits, forks and pull requests to comments, actions and all other events.
+This dataset contains country-level datasets of daily time-series data related to COVID-19 globally.
+You can find the list of sources available here: https://github.com/GoogleCloudPlatform/covid-19-open-data

 # Dashboard

-You may access the dashboard with the visualizations [in this link](https://datastudio.google.com/reporting/fe0713dd-c5f1-4e26-b8e1-ca2a64cec745).
+You may access the dashboard with the visualizations [in this link](https://datastudio.google.com/reporting/6deba029-669c-4df0-ae15-625bfd3379b5/page/2pExC).

 # Project details and implementation

 This project makes use of Google Cloud Platform, particularly Cloud Storage and BigQuery.

-Cloud infrastructure is mostly managed with Terraform, except for Airflow and dbt instances (detailed below in the _Reproduce the project_ section).
+Cloud infrastructure is mostly managed with Terraform.
 Data ingestion is carried out by an Airflow DAG.
-The DAG downloads new data hourly and ingests it to a Cloud Storage bucket which behaves as the Data Lake for the project.
-The dataset is in JSON format; the DAG transforms it in order to get rid of any payload objects and parquetizes the data before uploading it.
+The DAG downloads new data monthly and ingests it to a Cloud Storage bucket which behaves as the Data Lake for the project.
+The dataset is in CSV format.
 The DAG also creates an external table in BigQuery for querying the parquet files.

-The Data Warehouse is defined with dbt.
-It creates a table with all the info in the parquet files.
-The table is partitioned by day and clustered on actor ID's.

-dbt is also used for creating the transformations needed for the visualizations.
-A view is created in a staging phase containing only the _PushEvents_ (a Push Event contains one or more commits), and a final table containing the commit count per user is materialized in the deployment phase.

-The visualization dashboard is a simple Google Data Studio report with 2 widgets.
+The visualization dashboard is a simple Google Data Studio report with 3 widgets.

 # Reproduce the project